 Please bring gas or pollution masks.

-“Air pollution is poisoning millions of people in the UK, whilst traffic carbon emissions are contributing to the climate emergency.
-Road danger means most people do not feel safe cycling on UK roads, which means they lack life-saving physical exercise”
+Stop Killing Cyclists spokesperson Caspar Hughes said: “Air pollution is poisoning millions of people in the UK, whilst traffic carbon emissions are contributing to the climate emergency.
+Road danger means most people do not feel safe cycling on UK roads, which means they lack life-saving physical exercise”.

 The protest welcomes pedestrians, parents, elderly, motorists, taxi/bus drivers, children, asthmatics etc., as pollution and inactivity diseases caused by lack of cycling infrastructure is causing ill-health to all sections of society.